Tono River: History

 In 1975, Indonesia, which had become independent in 1949, began an invasion of Portuguese Timor, including Oecusse.
 The Indonesians then proceeded to occupy the former colony.
 During the occupation, Indonesia maintained Oecusse's administrative links to the rest of the former Portuguese Timor, but some of the residents of Oecusse's mountains were forcibly relocated to the low-lying alluvial flood plains along the Tono River, ostensibly to maximise use of cultivable land, but also to facilitate government control over the community.

 In 1999, the East Timorese voted for independence from Indonesia.
 Before leaving, the Indonesian military and its allies inflicted a scorched earth policy over the whole of the occupied territory, and especially in Oecusse.
 Since then, some of the forcibly relocated members of Oecusse's community have returned to the mountains.
 Of those who have stayed in the lowlands, many still consider the mountains to be the centre of their family, social and ritual activities.

-When East Timor became independent in 2002, the new Constitution of East Timor expressly provided, in recognition of Oecusse's very longstanding particular disadvantages, that the exclave would "... enjoy special administrative and economic treatment ..." and "... be governed by a special administrative policy and economic regime".
-In 2013, the government of East Timor appointed former prime minister Mari Alkatiri to oversee the development of a special economic zone in Oecusse.
-The following year, the National Parliament of East Timor took a further step towards complying with the government's constitutional obligations towards Oecusse, by enacting a law for the creation of an Authority of the Oecusse Special Administrative Region (Autoridade da Região Administrativa Especial Oé-Cusse – ARAEO), and for the designation of Oecusse as a Special Zone of Social Market Economy (Zona Especial de Economia Social de Mercado – ZEESM).
+When East Timor became independent in 2002, the new Constitution of Timor-Leste expressly provided, in recognition of Oecusse's very longstanding particular disadvantages, that the exclave would "... enjoy special administrative and economic treatment ..." and "... be governed by a special administrative policy and economic regime".
+In 2013, the government of Timor-Leste appointed former prime minister Mari Alkatiri to oversee the development of a special economic zone in Oecusse.
+The following year, the National Parliament of Timor-Leste took a further step towards complying with the government's constitutional obligations towards Oecusse, by enacting a law for the creation of an Authority of the Oecusse Special Administrative Region (Autoridade da Região Administrativa Especial Oé-Cusse – ARAEO), and for the designation of Oecusse as a Special Zone of Social Market Economy (Zona Especial de Economia Social de Mercado – ZEESM).
 On 23 and 24 January 2015, the central government formally handed over some of its powers to the ARAEO and the ZEESM.

 Soon after his appointment as the overseer of the special economic zone, Alkatiri started publicising a fully formed plan for Oecusse's development.
 The plan comprised a substantial number of proposed buildings and capital investments, including a 380 m bridge over the Tono River on the coastal road between Pante Macassar and Citrana.
 Construction of the bridge, since named the Noefefan Bridge, began in April 2015.
 The bridge was formally inaugurated in June 2017.